can different angelfish live together?

 Can Different Angelfish Live Together?

-Angelfish aren’t happy to live alone.
-When forced to live without companionship, they become lonely and stressed.
-As a result, they enjoy the company of other fish, regardless of the species.
-That means angelfish like to live with their own species.
+Angelfish aren’t happy alone.
+When they live without companionship, they become lonely and stressed.
+They enjoy the company of other fish, preferring to live with their species.

-Similarly, as mentioned, angelfish will eat smaller tank mates because they’re part of the predatory cichlid family.
-As a rule of thumb, angelfish tank mates shouldn’t be smaller than two inches, as your angelfish can fit them in their mouth, causing their hunting instincts to take over.
+Angelfish tank mates shouldn’t be smaller than two inches, as they can fit them in their mouths, causing their hunting instincts to take over.

-As a result, keeping angelfish together reduces the risk of predation and creates a more harmonious environment within the tank.
+Keeping angelfish together reduces the predation risk and creates a more harmonious environment.

-However, while angelfish are fine to be mixed, it’s best to keep them in small shoals of 6 or more, depending on your tank’s size.
+While angelfish can be mixed, it’s best to keep them in small shoals of 6 or more, depending on the tank’s size.
 For example, a shoal consisting of 6 fish requires a 60-gallon tank.

-Bear in mind that angelfish don’t always get along at first as their personalities can clash.
-This is especially the case if you add younger, more active angelfish to a tank containing older, slower fish.
+Angelfish don’t always get along at first because their personalities can clash.
+This is especially true if you add younger, more active angelfish to a tank containing older, slower fish.

 How To Introduce Angelfish To Each Other